zubair-sirajj/information-security/h1-threat-model.md

 #### 2. What Can Go Wrong?
 - Examples of Identified Risks:
-  - Spoofing: Phishing attacks trick teacher/student into giving up their credentials, leading to unauthorized access – high priority.
+  - Spoofing: Phishing attacks trick teachers/students into giving up their credentials, leading to unauthorized access – high priority.
   - Tampering: Someone changes student grades or records without permission, leading to academic fraud – high priority.
   - Repudiation: Users deny actions like accessing or changing data – medium priority.
   - Information Disclosure: Someone unauthorized gets access to student records, exposing personal and financial info – high priority.
-  - Denial of Service: A DDoS attack might disrupt online classes and exams on the LMS or VLE – medium priority.
+  - Denial of Service: A DDoS attack might disrupt online classes and exams on the LMS or VLE- medium priority.

 - Targeted Threat Actors: Hackers, activists, insiders with bad intentions, and threats specific to the region.
 - Business Continuity: It’s important to protect data and keep educational resources available to maintain trust and the university’s reputation.